RSC Home / Download CONFIGURATOR

 Group a set of switches into one module/panel with multiplexer extension board placed close to all these switches.
 Make sure you have quite short wires from each button/switch or encoder to multiplexer inputs.
 Place several modules in different parts of your cockpit and connect them to the main board using only one pin for each multiplexer and the common 4 address wires that are laid across the cockpit to each multiplexer:

-Instead of these contact pads, of course, you can use some kind of wire splitters with reliable wire fastening, like these ones:
+You can use some kind of wire splitters with reliable wire fastening, like these ones:

 Example link 1